amazon-braket/amazon-braket-sdk-python/README.md

 3. Replace the `AWS_ACCOUNT_ID` in the value for `s3_folder` to your 12-digit AWS account ID.
 It should look similar to the following:
    `s3_folder = ("braket-output-123456789012", "folder-name")`
 4. Save the file with the name `bellpair.py`.
-5. Run the following command to run the Python file:
+5. Make sure `braketvirtenv` is activated, and then run the following command in the location where you saved the bellpair.py file to run it:
    ```bash
    python bellpair.py
    ```